-The option to extend or terminate are contained in the property lease of the Company.
-All extension or termination options are only exercisable by the Company.
+There is no option to extend the property lease of the Company.
 The extension options or termination options which were probable to be exercised have been included in the calculation of the Right of use asset.

 (i) AASB 16 related amounts recognised in the statement of financial position